We have developed 3 routes which are known as the Woodland route (5 miles), the Bluebell Route (10 miles) and the River route (15 miles).

 Next comes East Berks Golf course and then close to Crowthorne station.
 The path takes you between Wellington College where numerous famous past pupils including James Hunt, Will Young, Rory Bremner and George Orwell were educated.
-You will cross the Railway track on a foot crossing, emerging at Ambarrow Car Park.
+You will cross the Railway track over a recently re-opened bridge, emerging at Ambarrow Car Park.
 Shortly after this the remaining 2 routes split with the 10 mile route taking in some marvellous Bluebell woods and the 15 miler following the River Blackwater, passing through Finchampstead.
-The 5 extension to do the 20 mile route starts and finishes in Fleet Hill near the Tally Ho PH

 The Devil’s Highway is an old Roman road which passed from London to Bath via nearby Silchester.
-The 10 mile route passes across it in the area of Heath Pond in the Finchampstead woods and the 15 mile route encounters the old Roman Road in Finchampstead.
+The 10 mile route passes across it in the area of Heath Pond in the Simon’s Wood and the 15 mile route encounters the old Roman Road in Finchampstead.

 Alfred Stowell Jones VC – Delhi – Indian Mutiny and Sir John Watson VC Won at Lucknow – Indian Mutiny

-Both the 10 and 15 mile routes then rejoin each other in Finchampstead Ridges and return to the Woodland route in the Gorrick plantation.
+Both the 10 and 15 mile routes then rejoin each other on the Wokingham side of Simon’s Wood and return to the Woodland route in the Gorrick plantation.
 You know you are nearly finished when pass the Henry Lucas Hospital, Wokingham’s only grade 1 listed building which was built in 1665 as an Alms House for the elderly of the area.

 These instructions will allow you to download a mapping app to your smart phone